 This company has two further rooms apart from the one I mentioned in the "must do" section, and both of them are good, nicely decorated and with some good puzzle ideas.
 I prefer multi-room games, so unless one is really great (such as their Jack the ripper) I won't fully appreciate single rooms, but other that that both the Drakula theme and the Da Vinci provide a fun experience (amd they have discounts if you play more than one room with them).

-We played the "Adventure in the Foreign Legion" room which is not available in English, but they have a couple of rooms which are.
+We played the Foreign Legion room at the former location of the company, but they moved some of their games to the new place, including this one.
 This was a single-room game with decoration that many complained about being poor (and we agree), but the puzzles were generally fun, and we loved the professional actor who was part of the game.

 Magic Escape - Harry Potter